-The three-prong effects-based analysis of the effects of gerrymandering may be of particular relevance to First Amendment analysis, which "allows a pragmatic or functional assessment that accords some latitude to the States."
-By allowing for a normal amount of statistical variation, the three-prong test proposed in this article builds in zones of ambiguity where any of a range of outcomes would lead to an acceptable amount of asymmetry.
+The three-pronged analysis of the effects of gerrymandering may be of particular relevance to First Amendment analysis, which "allows a pragmatic or functional assessment that accords some latitude to the States."
+By allowing for a normal amount of statistical variation, the three-pronged test proposed in this article builds in zones of ambiguity where any of a range of outcomes would lead to an acceptable amount of asymmetry.